 As highlighted by the strength of portfolio purchases by Lowell to date and of its pipeline, the overall market continues to be very active.
-The company is focusing on the market segments it knows well or fits its operational strengths, and on deals which are either exclusive or where there is significantly less competition.
+The company is focusing on the market segments it knows well or fits its operational strengths, and on deals which are either exclusive or where there is significantly less competition or where there is a commercially attractive opportunity to further diversify our asset base.

-All of the company's main sectors, financial services, communications and home retail credit, continue to show strong activity levels.
+All of the company's main sectors, namely financial services, communications and home retail credit, continue to show strong activity levels.

 Furthermore, vendors in sectors new to the debt purchasing market, such as utilities, insurance and certain government agencies, have already sold or have shown strong signals indicating their intentions to start to sell debt portfolios.
 Lowell is active in all three sectors, either in emerging debt sales or in trials.